He Left Too Soon-A Poem about Losing a Child to Suicide

 How Long Has It Been?

-When I started this blog My Forever Son, I was approaching Dylan’s third year memorial date.
+When I started My Forever Son, I was approaching Dylan’s third year memorial date.
 (As I write now, it has been nearly 10 years since I lost Dylan.)
+Read related post: A Decade of Grief After Losing My Son to Suicide

 It is an impossible grief journey, and it takes an impossible manifestation of courage, strength, hope, and perseverance to keep on keeping on, and in truth, to even want to keep on keeping on.
 It has taken me almost three years of intense, acute grieving to want to be here, but still, on most days, I have to consciously seek healing strategies and ways to cope.